NK8998/DoctorPlaza/README.md

 ## 🧠 Built With Learning in Mind

 DoctorPlaza was built to practice real-world backend structuring, JavaFX-Spring integration, and DTO-driven workflows.
 If you’re a developer curious about building maintainable Java apps—or a recruiter evaluating backend depth—this project aims to show both.

-You crushed this stack.
-Let’s show it off right.